brundinm/geospy/README.md

 of time.
 If a user guesses incorrectly, the game provides the correct answer before giving them another location to find.
-When selecting a regional location, it is important that you use the very tip of the right-hand index finger as the point of selection, and you also need to select land&emdash;if you select a body of water, such as a lake or a river with the tip of the index finger, it will be flagged as an incorrect answer.
+When selecting a regional location, it is important that you use the very tip of the right-hand index finger as the point of selection, and you also need to select land&mdash;if you select a body of water, such as a lake or a river with the tip of the index finger, it will be flagged as an incorrect answer.